Ivan-Krul/GraphEditor/README.md

-        outv - output a single variable ($ before variable name) incv - increment a single variable as index ($ before variable name) decv - decrement a single variable as index ($ before variable name) file - extract commands from file and execute them exit - exit
+        outv - output a single variable ($ before variable name) incv - increment a single variable as index ($ before variable name) decv - decrement a single variable as index ($ before variable name) fndk - find node names with a certain keyword (it is sensitive to capitalisations) fnds - find node names with a similar writing (it is sensitive to capitalisations) ersl - erase unsavable entries of functions and variables file - extract commands from file and execute them addv - add between variables ($ before variable name) subv - subtract between variables ($ before variable name) mulv - multiply between variables ($ before variable name) divv - divide between variables ($ before variable name) exit - exit

 Also exists custom arguments:
         [--version | -v]  - get a version
         [-d]        - enter to debug mode (cache wouldn't be erased) [-h | --help]   - shows help for navigating the program [--argument | -a] - enter to argument mode (you can write all commands in arguments separated by space (for names as indexes it recognise automatically))
         [-ssa]      - you can type your input using a single string argument (f.e. -ssa "newp A newp B ...")

 In argument mode:
         [-i] - alias to "load"
         [-o] - alias to "save"
         [-temp [i | o]] - alias to "tmpi" or "tmpo"

+Also for functions:
+        Functions can be with ! at the beginning to signature that they would not make an entry to .func These functions are not savable
 Also for variables:
-        [$(existing variable's name)] - insert variable's value right in to fields
+        [$(existing variable's name)] - insert variable's value right in to fields When you set the variable, you can set from graph values with $_ The variable can not be named with _ at the beginning
+        $_:size - size of the graph
+        $_:origin - origin from where the operation can be passed
+        definition: (your index or your variable or the variable name with $) (abbr.
+IN) - indexing based on node index
+        definition: (your index or your variable) (abbr.
+IE) - indexing based on edge index in a node
+        $_[IN] - index to the node
+        $_[IN][IN] - boolean is the edge between these 2 nodes exists
+        $_[IN][IN]:[to | from | cost] - the property to the edge
+        $_[IN]:edges - amount of edges in the node
+        $_[IN]:edges[IE]:[to | from | cost] - the property to the edge in indexed edges in the node
 ```

 Installing